 Birdseed for outdoor feeders is a nutritional supplement meant to cater to the general bird population, and some benefit specific species of birds.
 There are many types of seed that can offer a food source to birds in need of an energy boost during migration and other times of the year.
 Inexpensive birdseed mixes typically contain large quantities of milo and millet, as well as smaller amounts of cracked corn, sunflower seeds, and other seeds or grain.
 Wheat is a popular filler addition but has little nutritional value for birds.
-These mixes can be useful but birders may see large quantities of waste as birds seek out favorite seeds in the mix.
+These mixes can be cheaper and easy to use, but birders may see large quantities of waste as birds seek out favorite seeds in the mix.

-More expensive mixes often have more popular and desirable seeds, such as more sunflower seeds or even sunflower hearts, pumpkin seeds, and nuts or nut hearts.
-These mixes may even contain bits of dried fruit, dried mealworms, or other exceptional treats for birds.
+Higher cost mixes often have more popular and desirable seeds, such as sunflower seeds or even sunflower hearts, pumpkin seeds, and nuts or nut hearts.
+These mixes may even contain bits of dried fruit, dried mealworms, or other exceptional treats that appeal to some bird species.
 Elaborate mixes are often marketed as bird-specific, such as a "songbird mix" or "finch mix" depending on what seeds are included.
 Below, we’ll break down the different types of birdseed and what to consider when choosing which is best for your outdoor feeder.